 Some banks have a reputation for being difficult when it comes to approving short sales and releasing their junior liens.
-If you do not devote adequate time and attention to the junior lienholders from the very beginning of the process, it may not leave you with sufficient time to obtain their consent and complete the short sale.
+If you don't devote adequate time and attention to the junior lienholders from the very beginning of the process, it might not leave you with sufficient time to obtain their consent and complete the short sale.

 In general, short sales are much faster than they used to be, though the process can still take a few weeks or months.
 Because it is possible that the lender will reject the first offer—particularly if the offer is substantially lower than the listing price or below fair market value—uninformed buyers and sellers who expect a quick turnaround can get frustrated and bail on the deal before the sale is approved.

 Fortunately for some borrowers, Fannie Mae and Freddie Mac, as well as some of the major banks, have streamlined their short sale processes so that homeowners can be more quickly and easily approved for a short sale.

-If you have sufficient income or assets, you should be aware that sometimes the lender may require you to sign a promissory note to pay back some of the deficiency as a condition of agreeing to the short sale.
+If you have sufficient income or assets, you should be aware that the lender might require you to sign a promissory note to pay back some of the deficiency as a condition of agreeing to the short sale.

-The lender may remove this requirement if you:
+The lender might remove this requirement if you:

 Example.
 Say the lender will approve the short sale, but only if you agree to sign a $10,000 promissory note to cover some of the deficiency.
 Rather than signing a $10,000 promissory note, you could offer to pay $3,000 at closing.
 Lenders are sometimes willing to take less money at closing rather than hope they’ll get more money out of you at some point in the future.